 Updates the scrollbar and moves the render region to the center of the window.

-When enabled all AOVs are rendered at once which means the IPR does not restart when you change the displayed AOV.
+When enabled all selected AOVs are rendered at once which means the IPR does not restart when you change the displayed AOV.
 Could be useful for debugging complex scenes where you have to change between AOVs frequently.

 Rendering all AOVs affects performance so recommended to be disabled by default.

 Overrides the shading in the scene by the selected utility shader mode for debugging purposes.
 Debug shaders are presets in the Arnold material library.
 You can save custom debug shader presets to the Arnold user library (arnold user.lib4d) which can be selected from this menu as well.
 Click on User > Open Content Browser... to open the user library.